solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 Finally, we come to errors.
 The review of the hit/miss ratio or relative miss frequency per key is clear.
 The green bar is representative of touch-typing and the purple is float typing.
 The lower the bar, the better.
 Since I am learning, it is natural that there is a higher tendency of missed keys with touch-typing.
 Twenty of the 26 keys report a higher error count.

-## Touch-typing takeaways
+## Touch-Typing Takeaways

 The measures are clear.
 We can make an early conclusion.
 For me, there isn't a benefit in speed or error rate using touch-typing.
 But all is not lost.
 Here are important takeaways.

-### It feels really good
+### It Feels Really Good

 Related to muscle memory, touch-typing provided a sensation of "feels good" when it came to middle, ring and pinky articulation.
 For example, typing words that consist of adjacent keys produce a good feeling.
 Examples of words like "were," "wards," and "sad."
 As numerous fingers "rolled" through the keys my dopamine peaked.

-### Finger muscle identification
+### Finger Muscle Identification

 Keybr identified weakness on my left fingers and right hand extremities.
 My middle, ring, and pinky fingers hurt as I practiced.
 At first, it was difficult to type sequences like "as" and keys like O versus I and finding P and Q. However, over time the use of the individual fingers became easier.
 I also noticed that my extremity fingers felt independent, especially the middle and ring finger.

-### Discipline with home keys
+### Discipline with Home Keys

 It was very difficult to understand my location on the keyboard so I forced myself to “find the bumps”.
 After every word I forcefully “reset” to the F and J home keys, felt them, then continued with the next word.
 This slowed me down.

-### Difficulty with keys closest to palms
+### Difficulty with Keys Closest to Palms

-An interesting result of touch-typing is it minimizes the movement of hands in a horizontal fashion and focused my fingers on the vertical axis.
+For me, touch-typing minimized the movement of hands in a horizontal fashion and maximized my fingers movement on the vertical axis.
 I noticed that keys M and X commanded my hands to move somewhat downward, unnaturally.
 This could be due to the length of my middle fingers and the natural inclination of my fingers pointing upward as I rested my palms.

-### Looking at the keys inflates numbers
+### Looking at the Keys Inflates Numbers

 I had a tendency to look at the keyboard when my hands began to stray from the home keys.
 Words that begin with B and G made me look as I typed.
 As noted above, it was either stop in motion to find the bumps then go for the key or look quick and readjust.
 Sometimes the latter felt faster.
 Let’s prove this.